Skip to main content

 For multi-instance architectures, every Audio Weaver profiling utility enables users to export either profiling data for all instances or individual profiling data for a selected Audio Weaver instance:

-Block by Block and Manual Profiling – Instance Export Opti
+Block by Block and Manual Profiling – Instance Export Option

 Peak Profiling – Instance Export Options